Martha Groves Perry

 Some characterize Martha’s music as a cross between Tom Waits, early Gwen Stefani, and the Indigo Girls.
 Martha captivates audiences during her endearing stage shows with thoughtful and hilarious stories alongside committed, engaging performances of her meaningful and substantive songs.

 Martha began her recording career as a cello soloist on classical, rock, and folk CDs by Michèle Sharik, Bev Barnett & Greg Newlon, and Mira Wooten.
-She sang backup and toured with Bev and Greg in 2007-2009, then fronted a dance cover band until 2011, when Martha left the band to start MapleDream.
+She sang backup and toured with Bev and Greg in 2007-2009, then fronted the Soul Providers, a dance cover band, until 2011, when Martha left the band to start MapleDream.

-As a vocalist and cellist, she toured with Michelle Shocked (read about it here), and has also performed with Tony Lindsay, Skip Edwards, James Nash, Jesse Brewster, Rich Armstrong, Crystal Monee Hall, Uriah Duffy, and Greg Tanner Harris.
+As a vocalist and cellist, she toured with Michelle Shocked, and has also performed with Tony Lindsay, Skip Edwards, James Nash, Jesse Brewster, Rich Armstrong, Crystal Monee Hall, Uriah Duffy, and Greg Tanner Harris.
 In addition to her instrumental work as a cello soloist, Martha plays piano, guitar, bass guitar, and percussion.